Cyemer/cyemer.github.io/docs/index.md

     This is a fun fact box!
 It has cool info about the client.

 !!! warning "Important"
-    Important thinks to remember.
+    Important things to remember.

 ??? tip "Click to see a secret tip"
     Secret shenanigans.

 Whilst Cyemer was made by 3 people, these docs are maintained by members as well as moderators.